CommunityToolkit/github-bot-uwp-toolkit/readme.md

 The second time, another alert/message is sent.
 And the third time, the issue is closed

+### inactivePRs

+This function detects inactive Pull Requests.

+Send an alert every two weeks to the creator of the PR.

 ### unclosedIssuesInMergedPr

 This function listens a GitHub webhook event when a PR is merged.